AlarkaSanyal/SimpleJavaExamples/README.md

 ** Set the bit of **check**.
 ** Get the bity and compare to 0.
 If not 0, the bit has already been set in the previous step, so return FALSE.

+### 2. CheckPermutation
+Finds is 2 strings are permutation of each other or not.

+**Concept**
+* Assume what characters are used.
+For example: ASCII or Unicode.
+If ASCII, whether ASCII Extended or not.
+Also, whether teh comaprison should be case sensitive or not.
+* Compare the length of each string, if not equal, break.
+* An easy option is to use sort each word and compare. [sort(a).equals(sort(b))] (This is less efficient and not shown in the example)
+* Another option: Initialize an empty int array for each character ASCII value.
+Loop through one string and increasing the count for each character and then loop through the second string decreasing the count and checking if the count is less than 0 or not.
+If at any time the count goes below 0, break.
+Else the strings are permutation of each other.

 ## LinkedList Examples

 ### 1. LinkedListNthFromLast